krunalvirugama-inventyv/training2024-25/README.md

 # Project Folder Structure

-This document provides an overview of the folder structure used in this project.
+This document outlines the folder structure used in this project.

 ## Folder Structure